ccvale/cliq/README.md

   - Re-addition of `prompts`, which are short questions that users can answer to further customize their profile, and give other users a better idea of who they are (scrapped due to redundancy, and an attempt to clean up the current design of the user card)

-  - Ability to add a featured song to a user profile (similar to Tinder’s anthem feature; scrapped due to the idea not being unique enough - could come back with highlighting a TV show, if the right API is found to support this)
+  - Ability to add a featured song to a user profile (similar to Tinder’s anthem feature; scrapped due to the idea not being unique enough - could come back with highlighting a TV show/movie, if the right API is found to support this)

   - Using current location to determine distance from other users, rather than using a set 'home location' (would be better suited for a mobile app though)